 - Attorneys licensed in other jurisdictions are not exempted from the New Admittee Education requirements.

-- Attorneys claiming specialty certification shall comply with requirements of the applicable certifying organization for completion of CLE credits in the specialty area.
+- Attorneys claiming specialty certification shall comply with the requirements of the applicable certifying organization for completion of CLE credits in the specialty area.

 - Attorneys who transferred to Active status under IBCR 306 shall comply with the CLE requirements applicable to the Transfer.